nixuebinCode/C-Plus-Plus-Profession/C++/01_effective C++/effective C++.md

   Copying an RAII*(Resource Acquisition Is Initialization)* object should increment the count of the number of objects referring to the resource.

-  We can implement this behavior by containing a shared_ptr data member, and specify the deleter of shared_ptr
+  <font color='red'>We can implement this behavior by containing a shared_ptr data member, and specify the deleter of shared_ptr</font>

   ```c++
   class Lock {